 They didn’t.

-The Donuakanal was the main arm of the Danube in the early days of Vienna.
-However, the river’s width and course often changed after floods.
+The Donaukanal was the main arm of the Danube in the early days of the city.
+However, the river’s width and course often changed after flooding.
 With time, the main arm shifted away, leaving the city perched on the edge of a slightly less impressive Donaukanal.

 To the northeast of the Danube you can see another small waterway on the map (the short green area): the Alte Donau or Old Danube.
 Again, this was also once a main arm of the river.